 No Penalties for cancelling credit repair services.

-Consumers have the right to cancel credit repair services within three business days of signing a contract without incurring fees or penalties.
+Consumers have the right to cancel credit report repair services within three business days of signing a contract without incurring fees or penalties.
 This information should be clearly indicated near the signature area.

 Credit repair organizations should also provide the consumer with a copy of the signed contract, the disclosure statement, and any other documents the organization requires the consumer to sign at the time they are onboarded.